 Part 3 in our series: How Investment Capital Can Enable Profitable Regenerative Agriculture

-Regenerative food systems start with regenerative farmland.
-Investment in farmland as an asset is one of the oldest types of agricultural investment, driven by consistent land appreciation, historically strong returns with an attractive risk return ratio while serving as a hedge against inflation.
-However, degraded land has become an accepted and unaccounted for externality associated with industrial farm management practices.
-Thankfully, there’s a new set of strategies and farmland investors leading the way to regenerative transition, building farmland portfolios that restore and increase soil health, while producing strong financial and ESG returns.
+Regenerative food systems start with regenerative farms.
+Investment in farmland as an asset is one of the oldest types of agricultural investment, driven by strong underlying fundamentals, including consistent land appreciation, historically strong returns with an attractive risk return ratio, while serving as a hedge against inflation.
+However, investment without consideration of the long-term impacts of asset management practices, can lead to degraded land assets.
+Over decades, this has become the status quo and the ecological and financial externalities associated with industrial farm management practices have gone largely unaccounted for.
+The past 5-10 years, however, have brought a new set of strategies and farmland real asset investors leading the way to regenerative transition.
+These companies and funds are building farmland portfolios that restore and build soil health, while producing strong financial and ESG returns.

 Farmland Investment Offers Strong Fundamentals